-It is amusing to read the experiences of Prior's Wood Hall farm cants for training.
-"Of course we have not tried to keep here any men who were not willing to stay, but not one out of the 14 who have tried the life and failed to stay the course have given the reason of superior attractions of town life.
+It is amusing to read the experiences of Prior's Wood Hall farm after a year's experience of applicants for training.
+"Of course we have not tried to keep here any men who were not willing to stay, but not one out of the 14 who have tried the life and failed to stay the course have given the reason of superion attractions of town life.
 Our records give four who could not stand the physical strain, three were not satisfactory, two left in a temper, two were taken away by their mothers from our rough mode of life, one, a married man, had to leave because his wife, who had gallantly striven to live without the dole, was forced to ask him to return to idleness with pay, one was afflicted with nerves and unable to stand the "ragging" that goes on in our community life, and one considered that our farming was too elaborate, and that "pigs and spuds" were all that were necessary!"
-Eleven men remain in zine which explains itself in its
+Eleven men remain in residence.